xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 * default thing should be healthiest option (opt out for unhealthy one)
 * if you brain is exhausted it defaults to doing nothing
 * people make impulsive decision once they make some decisions
-* leave no room for making a bad decision (eg. eat sweets only on weekends)
+* leave no room for making a bad decision (e.g. eat sweets only on weekends)

 ## 180: yoga coach
 better to stretch 15 minutes every day as catch up 2 yoga classes a week